dpai/Vizify/README.md

 Also set the Python path in the prompt.
 The Python version to used is Python 2.7

-Set the path to python - Make sure it is a python 2 distribution

 ### Make a build directory
 	mkdir qtbin
 	cd qtbin